ruhui0806/dev-academy-2023-exercise/README.md

 As the free version of MongoDB atlas can only store up to 512 MB data, so you can upload maximum two months of the journey data.
 Upgrade your MongoDB if you want to use more data.

-First, you need to install the wget package using homebrew in the server folder:
+First, you need to install the wget using homebrew:

-    cd server
     brew install wget

 ## Add journey data to the database